msgpo/How-to-SVF-patch-Windows-10/README.md

-### Howto SVF patch Windows-10
+### How-To SVF patch Windows

 The idea of SVF patching is that it creates a single ISO file to include only the differences between two ISO images.
-This allows you to avoid downloading another ISO which consumes bandwith and time.
+This allows you to avoid downloading another ISO which consumes bandwith & your free time.
 The method works for all Windows Version 7 up to Windows 10.
+The procedure is always the same.

 ### Requirements